Profpatsch/defectlog/README.md

 What I Learned™
 ---------------

-* I’m never, ever going to use Visual Studio again
+* I’m never, ever going to use Visual Studio again.
 * Data-driven programming is nice, as long as the data isn’t XML and only reasonably editable with a M$ tool that is utter crap.
 * XML should die for everything but markup, seriously.
 I mean, function comments as XML?
 COME ON!
 * Choose your team carefully, if you can.
 If you can’t, don’t take *anything* for granted.
 Let me repeat that: **Not a single thing**.